Ekkehard-Schulze/indoor-climate-logger/README.md

 **you need**

  - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_.
-The latter is located in the _utilit_scripts_ folder.
+The latter is located in the _utility_scripts_ folder.
 Except you only want to use One-Wire on the RaspberryPi, in this case no software installation is required.

 - edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in